OFFICERS

 Lee Maranto is the principal attorney at Maranto Law, PC in Oakland, CA. He brings his diverse career background in student affairs and diversity and inclusion to his practice areas of: criminal defense, estate planning and trust matters, domestic violence and elder abuse restraining orders and student conduct proceedings in higher education.
 Lee is originally from Los Angeles and received his B.A. from UC Santa Cruz and his J.D. from Golden Gate University School of Law.
 When not advocating for his clients, Lee enjoys hanging out with his two children, playing poker and enjoying all the awesome things the Bay Area has to offer.
 Lee is a proud Oakland resident.

-Camille Legendre is an associate attorney at Ropers Majeski, PC in Menlo Park.
+Camille Legendre is an associate attorney at Wilson Elser in San Francisco.
 Camille earned her B.A in Global China Studies from NYU Shanghai, with semesters abroad in Ghana and Spain, before moving to Dublin, Ireland to work for Facebook.
 In 2021, Camille returned to her native Bay Area to attend Golden Gate University (GGU) School of Law, where she served as President of the Intellectual Property and Privacy Law Association and earned specialization certificates in Business Law and Intellectual Property Law.
-Now practicing corporate, business, intellectual property, and employment law, Camille maintains close ties to her French heritage by assisting European businesses expanding to the United States and by actively participating in French-American organizations in the Bay Area.
+Now practicing litigation defense and toxic tort law, Camille maintains close ties to her French heritage by assisting European businesses expanding to the United States and by actively participating in French-American organizations in the Bay Area.
 Drawing on her own experiences of living abroad and navigating her career through the support of mentors, Camille is passionate about continuing the cycle of mentorship and guidance, and is dedicated to empowering others to achieve their own goals and aspirations.

 Johnsenia Brooks